 But yeah, I do see more Black models these days.
 That might have to do with agencies here having better relationships with Brazilian agencies.
 But I think it also has to do with Chinese clients trying to mirror the high fashion industry.
 I think high fashion in general is trying to be more inclusive.
 So many high fashion brands are hiring more Black models.
 With LVMH after Virgil Abloh came on board, you see his fashion shows and it’s like, “This is what it could be, man!”
 And China is trying to mirror a lot of foreign trendsetting in that way.
 It’s like, “If Black models are cool abroad, we have to get that going here.”

 But here, still mostly for streetwear, because that’s what’s considered “cool,” or if they want to do some “throwback” to the 1970s.
 I definitely think it has to do with a growing interest in hip hop as well.
 Although I am seeing some brands move away from that.

 The Tanzanian model I mentioned earlier, I saw recently she’s been hired to model gowns.
 And that’s amazing to me.
-In China I don’t think you’d ever see a black model in a gown — because that’s not what they want us to be in.
+In China, I think you’d rarely ever see a Black model in a gown — that’s not what they want us to be in.

 This year will be the fourth season you have walked for Shanghai Fashion Week.
 What is it like being backstage?
 Who are some of your favorite designers you’ve worked with?